A real fish tail. Giant goldfish swimming in Lake Erie and likely a pond near you

 For more about Ohio's evasive aquatic species, ohioseagrant.osu.edu/products/4j7wz/ohio-field-guide-to-ais

-This article originally appeared on Akron Beacon Journal: Unwanted pet goldfish are proliferating in Lake Erie and Ohio's ponds
+This article originally appeared on Akron Beacon Journal: Unwanted pet goldfish are proliferating in Ohio's ponds